tilt-dev/api.tilt.dev/docs/core/file-watch-v1alpha1.md

   - **disableSource.configMap** (ConfigMapDisableSource)

-    This DisableSource is controlled by a ConfigMap
+    Disabled by single ConfigMap value.

     <a name="ConfigMapDisableSource"></a>
     *Specifies a ConfigMap to control a DisableSource*